 Serving and storage

-Serve with breakfast potatoes and coconut fruit salad for a well-rounded brunch.
+- Serve with roasted breakfast potatoes and coconut fruit salad for a well-rounded brunch.

-If you love this flavor combo then you might also like these goat cheese and mushroom puff pastries or peach and goat cheese pita pizza.
+If you love this flavor combo then you might also like these goat cheese puff pastry bites or peach pizza, which also features goat cheese.

 Mushroom and Goat Cheese Frittata